Fuhrmann/xenforo-who-replied/README.md

 (this will decrease the font-size, but you can customize any way you want)

+## 1.3.0
+- Migrated from template hooks and post processing to Template Modification System.
+Catches watched threads, new posts views for free.
+-  Fixed links back to thread from the Who Replied Page.

 ## 1.2.0
 - Added a new permission under the Forum Permission Group: "View Who Replied:", this permission works per forum node
 - Make use of Event Hints on Code Event listener to increase performance